 What is proptech?

-Property technology — or proptech — is the broad range of products, services, and systems that harness technology to enhance or streamline the ways people interact with a property.
+Proptech is the broad range of products, services, and systems that use technology to enhance or streamline the ways people interact with a residential or commercial property.
+So, the proptech sector is the technology-focused arm of the real estate industry.
 Proptech rethinks how people live and work in buildings, and it leverages technology to improve those processes.

 Think about the stages of a building’s life cycle.
-From development and construction to lease-up and actually living or working in the building, proptech creates efficiencies with the power to improve convenience and security.
+From development and construction to lease-up and actually living or working in the building, proptech creates efficiencies while improving convenience and security.

 Some proptech examples include: